noaa-ocs-hydrography/BlueTopo/README.md

 Download and install git (If you have not already): [git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-In the command line, create an environment with required packages
+In the command line, create an environment with the required packages:

 ```
 conda create -n bluetopo_env -c conda-forge 'gdal>=3.4'